BLCM/BLCMods/Borderlands 2 mods/osetor74/Oselands/OselandsChangelog.md

 		- Laser Sight
-			Now grants +5% accuracy to you, and +10% accuracy to the turret
+			Now grants +5% accuracy to you, and +10% accuracy to the turret Now grants a small amount of ammo regeneration for 3 seconds when you critically hit

 		- Able
 			0.5% max health regenerated per second instead of 0.4%